gartnr/Masters-Thesis-code/README.md

 # Masters-Thesis-code
-Code for the simulations for my masters thesis
+Code for the simulations for my masters thesis: Modeling and Dynamics of Cortical Neural Networks

 The code is organized as follows: network.py defines the Network object, which holds structual information and the history of a simulated neural network.